sweetest-framework/sweetest/GUIDELINES.md

 As already discussed, 3 and 4 should be preferred as much as possible or feasible.

 In most cases steps should revolve around real instances.
 By giving a class the name `AuthManagerSteps` it becomes clear the  `AuthManager` will be configured to be "real" by the steps class.
 For `LoginSteps` it's similar: at least a portion of the test system is expected to be configured to be real.
-Of course underlying dependencies can still be mocks or fakes.
+Underlying dependencies can still be mocks or fakes.

 But for steps classes which introduce mocked or fake behavior make sure the name of the steps class reflects that!
 Examples: